contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 ### Redirect target

-The redirection destination determines to which page a visitor is redirected when clicking on an event, usually the page on which the frontend module "Eventleser" is integrated to display the complete event.
+The redirection destination determines to which page a visitor is redirected when clicking on an event, usually the page on which the front end module "Eventleser" is integrated to display the complete event.

 **Redirect target:** Here you can set the forwarding destination.